Ritam646/Ritam646/README.md

 - 📝 Published a blog post on **[MLOps Best Practices](https://grand-cascaron-e2da2c.netlify.app/blog/mlops)**
 - 🌐 Contributed to an open-source **LangChain** project on GitHub
 - 🎤 Spoke at a local tech meetup about **Cloud-Native AI**

 ---

+## 🤝 Community Engagement

+- 🎓 Mentored 10+ students in a **ML Bootcamp** on TensorFlow and PyTorch
+- 🌐 Organized a **Hackathon** focused on AI and cloud solutions in Kolkata
+- 💬 Hosted a live Q&A session on **X** about MLOps best practices
+- 🌍 Collaborated with open-source communities on GitHub for AI projects

+---